girlscript-blr/code-with-girlscript-bangalore/CONTRIBUTING.md

   `git clone https://github.com/<your-username>/code-with-girlscript-bangalore`

+- **Move to the directory**: Move to the directory by using the below CLI command -

+  `cd code-with-girlscript-bangalore`

 - **Create a new branch**: Before you proceed with the project, create a new branch using the following command in the cloned repository:

   `git checkout -b <your-branch-name>`